 A hearing on the settlement’s final approval is set for March 2.

-The customers and employees are represented by Kim D. Stephens, Christopher I. Brain and Jason T. Dennett of Tousley Brain Stephens PLLC, Keith S. Dubanevich and Yoona Park of Stoll Berne, Tina Wolfson of Ahdoot & Wolfson PC, James Pizzirusso of Hausfeld LLP, and Karen Hanson Riebel and Kate M. Baxter-Kauf of Lockridge Grindal Nauen PLLP.
+The customers and employees are represented by Kim D. Stephens, Christopher I. Brain and Jason T. Dennett of Tousley Brain Stephens PLLC, Keith S. Dubanevich of Stoll Berne, Tina Wolfson of Ahdoot & Wolfson PC, James Pizzirusso of Hausfeld LLP, and Karen Hanson Riebel and Kate M. Baxter-Kauf of Lockridge Grindal Nauen PLLP.

 The case is In re Premera Blue Cross Customer Data Security Breach Litigation, case number 3:15-md-2633, in the U.S. District Court for the District of Oregon.